Universal Polynomials for Tautological Integrals on Hilbert Schemes

 We now give the definition of geometric subsets of $X^{[n]}$ and of $X^{[\![n]\!]}$, along with some results on these which will be needed later.

-Let $\Hilb_0^n(\CC^d)$ be the punctual Hilbert scheme, defined as the closed subset of $\Hilb^n(\CC^d)$ parametrizing subschemes supported at the origin.
-We define punctual geometric subsets to be the constructible subsets of the punctual Hilbert scheme containing all 0-dimensional schemes of given isomorphism types. \begin{ndefn} A punctual geometric subset $Q \subseteq \Hilb_0^n\left(\CC^d\right)$ is a constructible set such that: If $Z \in Q$ and $Z^\pr \in \Hilb^n_0(\CC^d)$ are such that $Z \cong Z^\pr$ (as abstract schemes), then $Z^\pr \in Q$. \end{ndefn}
+Let $\Hilb_0^n(\CC^d)$ be the punctual Hilbert scheme, defined as the closed subset of $\Hilb^n(\CC^d)$ parametrising subschemes supported at the origin.
+We define punctual geometric subsets to be the constructible subsets of the punctual Hilbert scheme containing all 0-dimensional schemes of given isomorphism types. \begin{ndefn} A punctual geometric set is a subset $Q \subseteq \Hilb_0^n\left(\CC^d\right)$ which is constructible and satisfies: If $Z \in Q$ and $Z^\pr \in \Hilb^n_0(\CC^d)$ are such that $Z \cong Z^\pr$ (as abstract $\CC$-schemes), then $Z^\pr \in Q$. \end{ndefn}